Five Years Ago, We Launched A Crowdfunding Campaign To Be Dads

 In January of 2019, they finally connected with their surrogate, Anna, who was based in Illinois, after a long process of being matched with her and freezing embryos.

 Ultimately, their daughter Harper was born in early March of this year, amidst the coronavirus outbreak.
-Their gestational carrier was scheduled to be induced into labor on March 13th — right as the US was beginning to be hit with a host of Covid-19 cases.
-“Harper must’ve known traveling was about to get tricky,” the couple says now.
+Their gestational carrier was scheduled to be induced into labour on 13th March — right as the US was beginning to be hit with a host of Covid-19 cases.
+“Harper must’ve known travelling was about to get tricky,” the couple says now.
 “She came a week early.”

 Advertisement